z0on/AFS-analysis-with-moments/README.md

 >- `topq`: top quantile cutoff.
 Only boostrap runs in this top quantile will be summarized.
 Default 0.25.
 >- `path2models`: path to the subdir `multimodel_inference`.
 Default `~/AFS-analysis-with-moments/multimodel_inference/`.

-This will generate the histogram of likelihoods and red line for top=quantile cutoff:
+This will generate the histogram of likelihoods with red line for top-quantile cutoff:

 ![boots histogram](boothist.png)